Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: Introduction

-The R-matrix is used to construct the commuting charges of the spin chain as follows.
-Given the spin chain Hilbert space $\cH = \bigotimes_{i=1}^L V_i$, we add an auxiliary site $U$ to it with inhomogeneity $u$.\footnote{Inhomogeneity of the auxiliary site is also referred to as the spectral parameter in literature.
-We use the terms inhomogeneity of a site and its spectral parameter interchangeably.} Then we define the transfer matrix: \beq t(u) := \tr_U[R_{UV_1}(u-v_1) R_{UV_2}(u-v_2) \cdots R_{UV_L}(u-v_L)] \in \End(\cH)\,, \eeq which can also be depicted in a diagram as: \beq t(u) = \,. \eeq As a consequence of the YBE, these transfer matrices commute with each other for arbitrary inhomogeneities: \beq [t(u), t(v)] = 0 \,. \eeq Therefore, if we expand the transfer matrix as $t(u) = \sum_{n=0}^\infty u^n h_n$, then the coefficients $h_n \in \End(\cH)$ form a large commutative algebra of operators: \beq [h_m, h_n] = 0\,. \eeq This becomes the Bethe subalgebra of the spin chain.
-Any element of this subalgebra can be taken to be the Hamiltonian of the quantum mechanical system.
+The $R$-matrix is used to construct the commuting charges of the spin chain as follows.
+Given the spin chain Hilbert space $\cH = \bigotimes_{i=1}^L V_i$, we add an auxiliary site $U$ to it with inhomogeneity~$u$.\footnote{Inhomogeneity of the auxiliary site is also referred to as the spectral parameter in literature.
+We use the terms inhomogeneity of a site and its spectral parameter interchangeably.} Then we define the transfer matrix